9. Visualization of accessibility maps

 9.1.
 The style of presentation

-Service area maps – the interval [0, Maximum travel time] is split into constant 5-minute bins.
+• Service area maps: The interval [0, Maximum travel time] is divided into constant 5-minute bins.

-Compare accessibility maps – the [MIN, MAX] interval of the measure is divided into deciles.
+• Compare accessibility maps: The [MIN, MAX] interval of the calculated comparison measure is divided into deciles.

 a